Six Surprising Foods With Bad Cholesterol

 6. Commercial baked goods

-Do you normally include these foods in your regular diet?
-Even though you don’t have high levels of cholesterol, it’s important to reduce how much of them you eat.
-This is a measure that prevents this disease.
+Finally, do you usually include these foods in your regular diet?
+Even though you don’t have high levels of cholesterol, it’s important to reduce how much of these you eat.